absmach/magistrala-docs/docs/provision.md

 ### Authentication

-In order to create necessary entities provision service needs to authenticate against Magistrala.
+In order to create necessary entities provision service needs to authenticate against SuperMQ.
-To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as Magistrala user and password or as API token (that can be issued on `/users/tokens/issue` endpoint of [users service][users].
+To provide authentication credentials to the provision service you can pass it in as an environment variable or in a config file as SuperMQ user and password or as API token (that can be issued on `/users/tokens/issue` endpoint of [users service][users].

 Additionally, users or API token can be passed in Authorization header, this authentication takes precedence over others.